respiratory-immunology-lab/microbiome-shotgun/README.md

 Sunbeam is a pipeline written in snakemake that simplifies and automates many of the steps in metagenomic sequencing analysis.
 See https://sunbeam.readthedocs.io/en/latest/index.html for more information.

 ```
-# Load git mocule on cluster
+# Load git module on cluster
 module load git

 # Clone sunbeam